jrandson/Tennis-udacity/README.md

 `env = UnityEnvironment(file_name="./Reacher_Linux/Reacher.x86_64", no_graphics=True)`

 For this project, you are encouraged to use a virtual env.
 You can set it using anaconda:
 `$ conda create drlnd-env` and, then, activate it: `$ conda activate drlnd-env`.

-Finally, you can install the requirements for this project by running `$ pip install -r requirements.txt`

-After the instaltion is finished, run the main.py file by `$ python main.py` and observe the train model running
+Finally, you can install the requirements for this project by running `$ pip install -r requirements.txt` After the instaltion is finished, run the main.py file by `$ python main.py` and observe the train model running

-for the traing realized int this project the result can be observed at the graph bellow.
+For the traing realized int this project the result can be observed at the graph bellow.

 ![smorthed scores x #episodes](score_x_episodes_smorthed.png)